 FINRA’s highest priority when it identifies misconduct is to seek restitution for harmed investors.
 However, like many other self-regulatory organizations in the securities industry, FINRA also imposes fines on its member firms to discourage further misconduct.
-For FINRA, fine amounts are based on public, pre-establishedoperating budget does not include fines, and fine monies are not considered in determining employee compensation and benefits.
+For FINRA, fine amounts are based on public, pre-established sanction guidelines and the facts and circumstances of the individual case.
+FINRA does not target any minimum amount of fines to be issued.
+FINRA’s operating budget does not include fines, and fine monies are not considered in determining employee compensation and benefits.

-FINRA’s use of fine monies is governed by FINRA’s Financial Guiding Principles (Principles), which we first published in January 2018 to provide more transparency about how we manage our financial resources to ensure we fulfill our regulatory responsibilities and further our mission.
-FINRA’s Board reaffirmed the Principles in December 2018.
+FINRA’s use of fine monies is governed by FINRA’s Financial Guiding Principles (Principles), which we publish to provide more transparency about how we manage our financial resources to ensure we fulfill our regulatory responsibilities and further our mission.
+FINRA’s Board reaffirmed the Principles in December 2019.
 As the Principles describe, FINRA accounts for fine monies separately, and any use of such monies is approved, separately from other expenditures, by the Board or its Finance, Operations and Technology Committee (Finance Committee).
 The Board or the Finance Committee may authorize the use of fine monies only for one of four enumerated purposes:

 - capital initiatives or nonrecurring strategic expenditures that promote more effective and efficient regulatory oversight by FINRA (including leveraging technology and data in a secure manner) or that enable improved compliance by member firms;